isaacphysics/equality-checker/README.md

 # equality-checker
-Tiny server for testing equivalence of two symbolic expressions.
+Not quite so tiny any more server for testing equivalence of two symbolic expressions.

 ## Installation / Setup instructions
 ### Dev Project setup (Windows)